Search This Blog

 PLEASE ALLOW SIX WEEKS FOR DELIVERY.

-When you are 12 years old, six weeks is an eternity.
-I'm not sure whether it was because they had no robots to pull stuff from the warehouses, or because they just weren't in all that much of a hurry.
-One thing it did was teach me patience.
-As a kid with galloping ADD, patience was a skill I very much needed.Anyway, though Keene seemed to be six weeks from everywhere in the world, I became addicted to buying stuff by mail.
+Anyway, though Keene seemed to be six weeks from everywhere in the world, I became addicted to buying stuff by mail.
 I took up slot cars and found a whole company that sold slot cars, track, tires, motors, frames, decals and everything you could imagine.
 I learned how to buy a money order, fill out an order blank and send off for stuff.
-I bought model rockets, models of things the local five and dime didn't stock, and supplied for the 47 hobbies I carried on in my bedroom workshop.
+I bought model rockets, models of things the local five and dime didn't stock.
+The mail-orders arrived through the pokey old post office kept me supplied with bits and bobs to support the 47 hobbies I practiced in my bedroom workshop.

 As an adult, Sears, Montgomery Wards, and various mail order houses scratched my itch to send myself gifts in the mail.
 As a grownup, I still liked getting those packages in the mail.

 AND THEN CAME AMAZON!
 What a wonderful idea.
 I was already a fanatic reader and they started out with books, sucked me in and then expanded the range of things they sell astronomically.
 Then I discovered eBay and debit cards and it was off to the races.
 I have Amazon Prime and no car, so there is always a steady stream of stuff rolling up the driveway that I got shipped to me free.
-Walmart's even bringing me my groceries.
+Walmart's even bringing me some groceries.
 It's Christmas every day.
 I even send stuff to my family straight from Amazon.
 It's cheaper if it qualifies for Prime shipping and it gets there faster than if I went to the post office, picked up a money order, sent my order in, waited six weeks and then reshipped it to Mom for her birthday.

 Thanks to Fedex, Amazon delivery, UPS and other competitors, even the US Post Office has gotten faster and more efficient.